christopherlai/secrets_manager_provider/README.md

 ```

 The name of the secret sorted in AWS Secrets Manager can provided in in two ways.
-1. Provide the name directly in the release configurations by define `{:name, "secret/name}` for the provider.
+1. Provide the name directly in the release configurations by using the tuple `{:name, "secret/name"}` for the provider.
-2. Provide the name of a ENV variable where the secret name can be found, `{:env, "secret/name}`.
+2. Provide the name of a ENV variable where the secret name can be found, `{:env, "secret/name"}`.
 This option is useful when your release is run in different environments.
-Make sure this provide ENV variable is set on the machine or container.
+Make sure the ENV variable is set on the machine or container before starting the release.

 You can store your runtime configurations in AWS Secrets Manager in any format.
 Below are two examples with TOML and JSON.
 ### Toml  (Default)
-=
 ```toml
 [example]
 somekey = "key"